Danielelucon/fluorescence-kinetics-analysis/README.md

-# fluorescence-kinetics-analysis
+# Fluorescence Kinetics Analysis

-FLUORESCENCE KINETICS ANALYSIS PIPELINE

-Welcome to my first independent repository.
-This project is focused on the downstream analysis of fluorescence data obtained from either intact algae or spinach-extracted thylakoids for a rapid processing and plotting
+This repository provides a downstream analysis pipeline for fluorescence data obtained from intact algae or spinach-extracted thylakoids.

-The measurement types are similar to standard DUAL-PAM outputs.
-The fluorometer natively processes the raw data, and the Python notebooks in this branch handle the kinetic visualisation, standard deviation calculations, and automated multi-panel grid generation.
+The pipeline parses raw fluorometer outputs (similar to standard DUAL-PAM measurements), handles kinetic visualisation and standard deviation calculations, and automates multi-panel grid generation.

-REPOSITORY CONTENTS:

-YII_kinetic_pipeline.ipynb: The primary universal pipeline to parse traces and generate grids.
+## Repository Contents

+*   `YII_kinetic_pipeline.ipynb`: The primary Jupyter Notebook pipeline.
+*   `YII_kinetic_pipeline.py`: A standalone Python script version of the pipeline.
-dummy_ETR.xlsx: An anonymised dummy dataset to test the pipeline locally.
+*   `dummy_ETR.xlsx`: An anonymised dataset for local testing.

-MANDATORY DATA STRUCTURE:
+## Mandatory Data Structure

-For the script to work, your Excel column headers must follow this exact syntax with underscores: Species_Condition_Replicate
+Your Excel column headers must follow this exact syntax: `Species_Condition_Replicate`.

-Examples:

-Chlamy_Control_1

-Chlamy_CD_500_mM_3

-SpeciesA_10_uM_2

-LOCAL EXECUTION
+**Examples:**
+*   `Chlamy_Control_1`
+*   `Chlamy_CD_500_mM_3`
+*   `SpeciesA_10_uM_2`

+## Local Execution

+### 1. Install Dependencies
-Install the required libraries in your terminal by typing:
+Install the required libraries via your terminal:

-pip install numpy pandas matplotlib seaborn scipy statsmodels jupyter notebook openpyxl
+`pip install numpy pandas matplotlib openpyxl`

-Download or clone this repository to your computer.

-Launch Jupyter Notebook in your terminal by typing: jupyter notebook
+### 2. Run the Code
+**Option A: Using standard Python**
+Open `YII_kinetic_pipeline.py` in your preferred IDE, update the `EXCEL_FILE` and sheet name variables at the top of the script, and execute.

+**Option B: Using Jupyter Notebook**
+Launch the notebook environment from your terminal:
+`jupyter notebook`
-Open the notebook, change the EXCEL_FILE name at the top to match your file, and run the cells.
+Open `YII_kinetic_pipeline.ipynb`, modify the `EXCEL_FILE` and sheet name in the first cell, and run the notebook.